chue02/GhostRacer/README.txt

 GhostRacer and Assets.
 It's likely that the path to the folder will be /Users/yourname/GhostRacer or /Users/yourname/Downloads/GhostRacer.

+If you used
+        git clone
+then the game will be in whatever directory you used that command.

 2. Open a Terminal window and type cd whateverThePathIs where you should replace whateverThePathIs with the path to the GhostRacer